V (2009 TV series): Production

 The series was announced in May 2009, to be executive produced by Scott Peters, Jace Hall, Steve Pearlman, and Jeffrey Bell.
 Filming of the post-pilot episodes began on August 10, 2009.
 Cast member Elizabeth Mitchell noted that the show would do service to the most iconic moments from the original franchise.

 Peters later confirmed that in addition to potentially using cast members from the 1983 miniseries, the new series would nod to the original in other ways.
-He said that when asking people what they thought were the most memorable elements of V, the top responses included "the huge ships, the red uniforms, eating the hamster, and [the] alien baby," adding that "we are well aware of those moments and are looking to put our own little spin on them to tip our hat to the old audience."
+He said that when asking people what they thought were the most memorable elements of V, the top responses included "the huge ships, the red uniforms, eating the hamster, and [the] alien baby," adding, "we are well aware of those moments and are looking to put our own little spin on them to tip our hat to the old audience."

 Entertainment Weekly put the original V on its 2008 list "The Sci-Fi 25: The Genre's Best Since 1982" and called Visitor leader Diana's devouring of a guinea pig "one of the best TV reveals ever."
-Asked about the 1983 reveal of the Visitors' reptilian appearance beneath their human disguise, Peters noted "That was the other one, of course...
+Asked about the 1983 reveal of the Visitors' reptilian appearance beneath their human disguise, Peters noted, "That was the other one, of course...
 We tried to put our own [spin on it].
-We're... a little bit different than their execution of it.
+We're... a little bit different [from] their execution of it.
 It wasn't so much latex mask as it is real flesh and blood."

-Reuters called the idea behind V "a powerhouse concept that combines conflict, suspense and imagination with some heavy-duty philosophical issues," noting that the update "preserves the original framework but shifts the atmosphere to accommodate contemporary concerns... the militaristic notes will be more subdued.
+Reuters called the idea behind V, "a powerhouse concept that combines conflict, suspense, and imagination with some heavy-duty philosophical issues," noting that the update "preserves the original framework, but shifts the atmosphere to accommodate contemporary concerns... the militaristic notes will be more subdued.
 Instead, there will be more of a post-9/11 emphasis on questions of trust and terror."

 Production on the show was temporarily suspended in August 2009, pending the resolution of a dispute filed with the Writers Guild of America by original creator Kenneth Johnson.
 Warner Bros. sought to remove Johnson's "created by" status by claiming that the new show was so fundamentally changed from Johnson's original premise that it constituted a standalone work and not a remake.
 The Writers Guild, however, disagreed, and when production resumed in September 2009, Johnson retained the credit.